Highlights cells that changed, coloring differently for increasing, decreasing, and non-numeric cells.

 Typically used on a worksheet that contains the $sheet.diff dataframe from the same sheet comparison as provided

 and decreasing numbers are bad, you may want green and red foregrounds for those types of changes).
-Individual styles can be provided
+Individual colors can be provided for increasing, decreasing, or text changes.

 Usage